Logan Square, Chicago: Bucktown

-The early Polish settlers had originally designated many of Bucktown's streets with names significant to their people – Kosciusko, Sobieski, Pulaski and Leipzig (after the Battle of Leipzig).
-Chicago's City Council, prompted by a Bucktown-based German contingent with political clout, changed these Polish-sounding names in 1895 and 1913.
-In its place the new names for these thoroughfares bore a distinct Teutonic hue – Hamburg, Frankfort, Berlin and Holstein.
-Anti-German sentiment during World War I brought about another name-change that left today's very Anglo-Saxon sounding names: McLean, Shakespeare, Charleston, and Palmer.
+Early Polish resident of Bucktown gave Polish names to the streets such as Kosciusko, Sobieski, Pulaski and Leipzig (after the Battle of Leipzig).
+An influential group of German-Americans persuaded the Chicago City Council to rename them after German cities Hamburg, Frankfort, Berlin and Holstein.
+Anti-German sentiment during World War I brought about another name change that led to the current names: McLean, Shakespeare, Charleston, and Palmer.

-Polish immigration into the area accelerated during and after World War II when as many as 150,000 Poles are estimated to have arrived in Polish Downtown between 1939 and 1959 as Displaced Persons.
-Like the Ukrainians in nearby Ukrainian Village, they clustered in established ethnic enclaves like this one that offered shops, restaurants, and banks where people spoke their language.
+Polish immigration into the area accelerated during and after World War II when as many as 150,000 Poles are estimated to have arrived in Polish Downtown between 1939 and 1959 as displaced persons.
 Milwaukee Avenue was the anchor of the city's "Polish Corridor", a contiguous area of Polish settlement that extended from Polonia Triangle to Avondale's Polish Village.
 Additional population influxes into the area at this time included European Jews and Belarusians.

 Latino migration to the area began in the 1960s with the arrival of Cuban, Puerto Rican, and later Mexican immigrants.
 Puerto Ricans in particular concentrated in the areas along Damen and Milwaukee Avenues through the 1980s after being displaced by the gentrification of Lincoln Park that started in the 1960s.
-The local Puerto Rican community lent heavy support for the Young Lords and other groups that participated in Harold Washington's victorious mayoral campaign.

 In the last quarter of the 20th century, a growing artists' community led directly to widespread gentrification, which brought in a large population of young professionals.
-In recent years, many trendy taverns and restaurants have opened in the neighborhood.
-There also have been a considerable number of "teardowns" of older housing stock, often followed by the construction of larger, upscale residential buildings.

-Bucktown has a significant shopping district on Damen Avenue, extending north from North Avenue (in Wicker Park) to Webster Avenue.
-The neighborhood is readily accessible via the Blue Line and has multiple access points to the elevated Bloomingdale Trail, also known as the 606.